 It is important to try and maintain your weight during treatment, any major changes in the shape and size of your body may change our calculations and a new CT scan will be required.

-Our radiation team will check on your well-being and side effects daily.
+Our radiation team will check on your well-being and side effects daily, as well as formally review you once a week.